Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 It’s good to check in with your project stakeholders for updated information and change the business case incrementally with their input.
 After all, the stakeholders have your project’s best interest at heart, so their advice is to the project’s benefit.

-Whether it’s external financiers or company seniors, you need to have important stakeholders on your side for the project to take off.
+Whether it’s external financiers or internal decision-makers, you need to have important stakeholders on your side for the project to take off.

 Your business case might be incredible, but if you cannot sell the idea you’re pushing, it will be difficult to get any backing.
 So, organize a presentation for your stakeholders or try an elevator pitch — a quick way of presenting your key points.